Homotopy invariance of 4-manifold decompositions: connected sums: Proofs for the surgery sequence

 First, the $K$-theory splitting obstruction group vanishes \cite{Waldhausen_Rings}, and, by a recent vanishing result \cite{CR, BL_CAT0, CD2}, so do the $L$-theory obstruction groups:\footnote{If $\Gamma$ is 2-torsionfree, then $\UNil_*^h=0$ by Cappell's earlier result \cite{Cappell_unitary} \cite[Lem.~II.10]{Cappell_split}.
-Furthermore, we require $\Gamma$ to be 2-torsionfree in the non-orientable case, due to semi-periodicity.}
+Furthermore, we require $\Gamma$ to be 2-torsionfree in the non-orientable case, due to the example of non-vanishing of these two $\UNil$-groups for $\RP^4 \# \RP^4$.}

 So observe, by Stalling's theorem for Whitehead groups of free products \cite{Stallings} and the Mayer--Vietoris type exact sequence for $L$-theory groups \cite{Cappell_unitary}, that:

 Here, from the Mayer--Vietoris sequence for any free product $G = G_1 * G_2$, we write